Clinical wasteBook clinical waste collection

 What counts as clinical waste?

 Clinical waste is any waste that consists wholly or partly of:

 - Syringes, needles or other sharp instruments

 - Any other waste which may cause infection to any person coming into contact with it.

 Clinical waste cannot be disposed of in household waste containers.

 Waste that is not infectious and does not require specialist treatment or disposal should be placed in with general household waste.
-Items used for the disposal of urine and/or faeces or excrections (including disposable bedpans and liners, incontenence pads, stoma bags and urine containers) can be placed in your household waste.
+Items used for the disposal of urine and/or faeces or excretions (including disposable bedpans and liners, incontinence pads, stoma bags and urine containers) can be placed in your household waste.